 Used appropriately, comedy is both entertaining and inclusive.
 It can highlight situations by exaggerating them and reveal blind spots almost as if exposing them under a magnifying glass.
 Humor can be used to pass difficult messages and encourage those in the audience to discuss hot topics.

-Our Sketch Comedy Shows
+Live Sketch Comedy Shows

 The Syndrome has created a sketch comedy show format based on feedback received by numerous manager and staff from different industries.
 We write sketches designed to focus on one specific issue revealed from surveys we created and used to gather data from a number of worksites.